 If you’re one of those students who keep wondering how to write medical essay, get familiar with the common mistakes you should avoid.
 It’s easy to impress admission officers and make your medical school application successful with enough practice, presentation, and planning.
 Improve your skills to submit the best essay.
-Increase your chances to succeed by taking these basic steps:
+Increase your chances to succeed by contacting college admission essay writing service or taking these basic steps:

 - Pay attention to your essay structure;